 We are the same!
 Distinctiv_Detailing was the name that kick started this whole hobby back in 2010.
 After years of trust in the community, we decided in 2018 to incorporate the business, while also given it a new name, “Detailership”, which we feel is easier to remember, easier to spell, and which we also feel identifies us as a company.
 We spend a lot of time on “new” cars, making them look newer than new, or bringing older vehicles back to it’s near-new condition.

 It’s a big word to describe the mechanics of removing of surface “contaminants” (I.e. crap that doesn’t usually come off in regular washes).
 We use a combination of clay bars, clay mitts/pads, and chemical iron-removers depending on severity.
-Generally speaking, the rougher the paint “feels” the more intrusive techniques we’ll need to make.
-Typically, the car gets followed up with polishing anyways, so any marring induced by the decontamination is easily removed when we polish the car.
+Generally speaking, the rougher the paint “feels” the more intrusive techniques we’ll need to perform.
+Typically, cars that get services here at the Detailership gets followed up with a polish anyways, so any marring induced by the decontamination is easily removed when we polish the car.

 Polishing is the mechanical act of abrasively “leveling” the clear coat.
 Yes, this thins out the clear coat at a microscopic level, but where scratches and swirls in the clear coat exists is also at this surface level.

 Generally speaking, if you can feel the scratch, it’s probably too deep to be polished off.

 “Waxes are dead” seems to be a saying in the industry for since 2017.
 That is not to say that there isn’t a time and place for them, but if you are looking to really lock in the results, a coating — professional coating — is really the way to go.